 So, what is Paul talking about?

-Not only is this statement not made by Jesus, it is from Paul speaking about the ceremonial "special" days, the festival days from the law of Moses.
+Not only is this statement not made by Jesus, as claimed by the lady, it is from Paul speaking about the ceremonial "special" days, the festival days from the law of Moses.
 It was the debt due from violation of this law that Jesus "nailed to the cross" at His death.
 It has nothing to do with the seventh-day Sabbath, as verses 1-4 in the same chapter clearly show the subject of discussion - ceremonial laws of food and feasts, and judging others who still practice them.

 Even the notes in my NIV Study Bible indicate that, even though many believe this is referring to the seventh-day Sabbath, it is more likely that it regards the Feast Days and ceremonial days that many believe are no longer necessary after the sacrifice of Jesus, and especially not for the Gentiles.
 Even there, it regards only "disputable matters" or opinions as he clearly says in verse 1.
 This has never been a statement that approves disobedience of the clear word of God when He states commandments.

 Notice also that the passage uses the phrases "one man" and "someone else", and then goes on to say that each should be convinced in his own mind.
 Yep, it does say that, and the clear meaning is for those subjects that are, in Paul's own words in Romans 14:1